irufus/gdax-java/CONTRIBUTING.md

 Add this template, add the relevant tests you want, then begin implementing your code.

-Note Dependency injection is far more predictable in spring if constructor injection is used (i.e. put the @Autowired annotation on the constructor rather than a field in your class).
+Note Dependency injection is far more predictable in spring if constructor injection is used (i.e. put the @Autowired/@Inject annotation on the constructor rather than a field in your class).

 ```
 @Component